gvwilson/teachtogether.tech/en-md/performance/index.md

 > Teaching is theater, not cinema.<br/>
 > --- <span i="Davis, Neal">Neal Davis</span>

-The most effective way to teach programming is <span g="g:live-coding">live coding</span>
+The most effective way to teach programming is <span g="live-coding">live coding</span>
 <cite>Rubi2013,Haar2017,Raj2018</cite>.
 Instead of presenting pre-written material, the teacher writes code in front of the class